CZ-NIC/yangson/docs/datamodel.rst

      *mod_path*.

-   :class:`DataModel` is re-exported by the main package, so it can also be imported directly from there:
+   :class:`DataModel` is re-exported by the main package, so it can also be imported directly from there.

    .. doctest::